corinnajentzsch/corinnajentzsch.github.io/cv.md

 ## CV

-Please contact me for a pdf version of my complete CV.
+You can download a complete version of my CV here.

 ### Education